TedCha/spark-cluster-computer/README.md

 Project that details the creation of a Spark Cluster using Raspberry Pi 4 and Ubuntu Server LTS 20.04

 ## Introduction
-This is currently a WIP.
+This project is was last updated 9/10/20!

 Tasks